Skip to content

 Answer: 19.19 seconds.
 Same meet, same Berlin Olympic Stadium, same week as the 100m record.

-38. How many Games golds did Usain Bolt win in the 100m?
+38. How many Olympic golds did Usain Bolt win in the 100m?
 (Hard)

-39. Which gymnast scored the first perfect 10 in Games history?
+39. Which gymnast scored the first perfect 10 in Olympic history?
 (Medium)

 Answer: Nadia Comaneci.
 Uneven bars, Montreal 1976, age 14.